BUT NOT TO HEALTH CANADA ?

 We believe disclosure of this information is integral to the risk assessment process.
 In Europe, there is a whole set of rules around this, including the rule that “The procedures used for the selection of experts should be transparent and applied in a consistent manner”.

-In responding to the various glyphosate objections, it appears PMRA’s focus was on dismissing rather than considering whether the objections raised SF Doubt.
+In responding to the various glyphosate objections, it appears PMRA’s focus was on dismissing rather than considering whether the objections raised SF Doubt about the risk evaluations of glyphosate.
 Internal meeting notes show that when looking at many of the objections the main focus was on finding the right wording to dismiss the objections (from previous responses, other chemicals, other regulatory agencies).
 Various tactics were used to dismiss the objections.
 For example, PMRA would not respond to points raised, or mischaracterize the points so they could be dismissed.

 PMRA used one tactic in particular on several occasions.
-In its response to an objector, it would first say “We didn’t look at that particular issue or risk in the risk assessment”, and then move on and purport to look at the issue or risk it in their response to the objector.
-It used this “response” tactic when it came to concerns with glyphosate in the human microbiome, in the soil microbiome, and with glyphosate as a chelator (discussed in detail below).
+In its response to an objector, it would first say “We didn’t look at that particular issue or risk in the risk assessment”, and then move on and purport to look at the issue or risk in their response to the objector.
+But the proper place for such an analysis was in the risk assessment, not these responses.
+In our view, the fact that PMRA provided an analysis “after the fact” shows there was a gap in the initial evaluation.

 Example 1: Glyphosate’s Impact on the Human Microbiome